aporlowski/pi-sdr/README.md

 7. `Choose Storage` > select your SD card
 8. `Write`

+You know have Pi-topOSinstalled on your Pi.
+Insert the SD card into the Pi and connect a keyboard, mouse, monitor, and finally the power supply.

 #### Option 2: Install Ubuntu Desktop 21.04 on Raspberry Pi when not using pi-top[4] case